RishubPatel/RISC-V-OTTER-CPU/README.md

 The OTTER uses a Von Neumann architecture with a 32-bit address space.
 Program code, data, stack, and memory-mapped I/O occupy regions of the same address space.

-The course implementation provides 64KiB of physical memory for code, data, and stack, while peripheral devices occupy a separate memory-mapped I/O region; in total, the OTTER can address 4 GiB of data.
+The course implementation provides 64KiB of physical memory for code, data, and stack, while peripheral devices occupy a separate memory-mapped I/O region; in total, the 32-bit address space spans 4 GiB.

 Because I/O is memory-mapped, software can communicate with peripherals using the same load and store instructions used for normal memory accesses.